13 Animals That Never Sleep 🤯

 by schizoform is licensed under CC BY 2.0

-There are more than 6,000 different species of earthworms, and you can locate them in virtually every region of the world.
+There are more than 6,000 species of earthworms, and you can locate them in virtually every region of the world.

 Even though they don’t technically sleep, earthworms do enter a state of torpor (also known as a period of inactivity) for several months out of the year.
 This state lasts for several months.